-- Place turkey in oven and cook for about 2-2 1/2 hours.
+- Cover the turkey with aluminum foil, place in oven and cook for about 2-3 hours (depending on the size).

 - Once the thermometer reads at least 165°F and the juices runs clear then your turkey is ready!
 Place the thermometer either in the thigh or the breasts whichever one is thicker.

 How To Make Gravy

 Once your turkey is all done place the turkey and the vegetables on a separate plate to cool it down and to also make serving easier.